humdek-unibe-ch/sh-selfhelp_app/PREVIEW.md

 # Preview Instructions Build

 - run command: `ng build --base-href "/SelfHelpMobilePreview/v3_0_0/" --deploy-url "/SelfHelpMobilePreview/v3_0_0/"` for the version number you want.
+  - hint: last time this was not working and i replaced it with `ng build --base-href "/SelfHelpMobilePreview/v3_0_0/" --deploy-url "/SelfHelpMobilePreview/v3_0_0/"` and later repalced all `./SelfHelpMobilePreview` with `/SelfHelpMobilePreview`.
+Somehting was changed in angualr generation
 - copy the files in folder `SelfHelpMobilePreview` and the `version_number`
 - change the `.htaccess` file `RewriteRule ^(.*) /SelfHelpMobilePreview/v3_0_0/index.html [NC,L]` to much the version